 Speak up for persecuted gay and bi men in Chechnya

-- Amnesty International is a global movement of more than 7 million people in over 150 countries and territories who campaign to end abuses of human rights.
+- Amnesty International is a global movement of more than 7 million people campaigning for a world where human rights are enjoyed by all.

 - ILGA-Europe (European Region of the International Lesbian, Gay, Bisexual, Trans and Intersex Association) is an international non-governmental umbrella organization bringing together 490 organizations from 45European countries.